-Baltimore, Maryland November 22, 2019 Elected Officials' Retirement System
+Baltimore, Maryland November 25, 2020 Elected Officials' Retirement System

 City of Baltimore, Maryland

 MANAGEMENT'S DISCUSSION AND ANALYSIS

-We are pleased to provide this overview and analysis of the financial activities of the Elected Officials' Retirement System (EOS) for the fiscal year ended June 30, 2019 and 2018.
+We are pleased to provide this overview and analysis of the financial activities of the Elected Officials' Retirement System (EOS) for the fiscal years ended June 30, 2020 and 2019.
 EOS is the administrator of a single employer defined benefit local government retirement plan (the Plan).
 The Plan is administered by the same staff that administers the Employees' Retirement System.
 Readers are encouraged to consider the information presented here in conjunction with additional information furnished in the Transmittal Letter, which begins on page 7 of this report.